Last Updated on February 13, 2023 by Andrew Pirie

 Ubas, who is not yet a member of the National Training Pool but should be strongly considered, is being trained by Dario De Rosas, head coach of FEU.

-His assistant, former SEA Games multiple triple jump and long jump medallist Joebert ‘Grover’ Delicano, also holds the Triple Jump National Record.
+His assistant, former SEA Games multiple triple jumps and long jump medallist Joebert ‘Grover’ Delicano, also holds the Triple Jump National Record.

 With input from national Coaches Emerson Obiena in the pole vault and Dario De Rosas, the head coach at FEU.